Start a New Organization

 - Draft a Constitution/Bylaws that will govern your organization.
 Use this checklist to help you create your own Constitution/Bylaws for your new organization.

-- Have two (2) chartering members meet with an Organization Leadership Consultant (OLC) to discuss the new student organization and the chartering process.
-Note: One of these officers must be the registered agent (president).
-This meeting can be scheduled here.
+- Have two (2) chartering members attend a New Organization Charting Workshop to learn about the new student organization chartering process.
+Note: One of these officers must be the registered agent (President).

-- After completion of the OLC consultation, the registered agent (president) must submit an official, new organization registration form (with a formal Constitution) via MyInvolvement.
+- After completion of the New Organization Chartering Workshop, the registered agent (President) must submit an official, new organization registration form (with a formal Constitution) via MyInvolvement.

 Note: Please allow the Office of Student Activities at least two weeks to process requests.

-Students are welcomed and encouraged to consult with an Organization Leadership Consultant concerning plans for a new organization.
+Students are welcomed and encouraged to consult with an Organization Leadership Consultant concerning plans for a new organization (book an appointment here).

 For further information concerning chartering a new student organization and recognition procedures, please reference the links below: